NoBlackBoxes/LastBlackBox/boxes/fpgas/tools/README.md

 # FPGAs : tools

-Instaling tools to synthesize and upload to an FPGA
+Installing tools to synthesize and upload to an FPGA

 ## Create/activate python virtual environment
 ```bash